Rigid Inclusions

 Written by: Lyle Simonton, P.E. , LEED® AP

-Lyle Simonton is the Director of Business Development for Subsurface Constructors of St. Louis, MO, with offices in Boston, Cleveland, and Minneapolis.
+Lyle Simonton is the Director of Business Development for Subsurface Constructors of St. Louis, MO, with offices in Baltimore and Minneapolis.
 Lyle holds a BS in Geological Engineering from Missouri University of Science and Technology (formerly the University of Missouri-Rolla) and a MS degree in Civil (Geotechnical) Engineering from the University of Illinois – Champaign Urbana.
 He is a registered professional engineer in Missouri.